brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

-Only here at 4600ft of elevation, having hiked more than 8 miles and having climbed two thousand vertical feet from the river, do the hikers finally return to the Grand Canyon’s postcard layers.
+Only here at 4600ft of elevation, having hiked more than 8 miles and having climbed two thousand vertical feet from the river, have the hikers finally returned to the Grand Canyon’s postcard layers.
 They can now rest easy,
 knowing that the rest of their hike